What is Spyware?GRIDINSOFT TEAM

 Spyware can shortly be described as a virus which records all your actions, logs your location, your IP-address and various other data.
-This virus, like a real spy, relies on stealthiness - if it is not spotted, it can peep almost everything about you.
-Spyware is extremely hard to recognize without the use of anti-malware software, since it acts deeply inside of your system.
+Like a real spy, this virus relies on stealthiness - if it is not spotted, it can peep almost everything about you.
+Spyware is extremely hard to recognize without anti-malware software since it acts deeply inside your system.
 Moreover, it tries to conceal the majority of its activities, so even some of the antivirus programs are not able to detect it .

 Sometimes, spyware hides inside of the legit program.
-This app may be distributed through official channels, such as publisher's websites or Google Web store.
-Of course, all spyware elements in those programs are uncovered, sooner or later.
-In some cases, programs contain not exact spyware, but a functionality which can be used as one which spyware offers.
+This app may be distributed through official channels, such as publisher's websites or the Google Web store.
+Of course, all spyware elements in those programs are uncovered sooner or later.
+In some cases, programs contain not exact spyware but the functionality that can be used as one which spyware offers.
 Such functions are often added unintentionally, and the developer usually removes those functions exactly after they are reported.
-Nonetheless, there are still a lot of questionable utilities that reportedly have the spyware elements, but their developers ensure that they did not add any sort of malicious items.
+Nonetheless, there are still a lot of questionable utilities that reportedly have the spyware elements, but their developers ensure that they did not add any malicious items.

-There are several types of computer virus which are used as a spying tool.
-They are very similar on their basic level, but have a lot of significant differences when it comes to final functionality.
-Spyware and stealers are like brothers, since their final target is single - steal the valuable information and carry it to cybercriminals who control the virus.
+Several types of computer viruses are used as a spying tool.
+They are very similar on their basic level but have a lot of significant differences when it comes to final functionality.
+Spyware and stealers are like brothers since their final target is single - steal the valuable information and carry it to cybercriminals who control the virus.
 The difference is in the kinds of information those viruses are oriented on.
-Spyware primarily aims at the overall information - your location, IP-address, activity hours, installed programs, computer configurations, and so on.
-It steals this information immediately after being launched, connecting to the server controlled by its creators.
+Spyware primarily aims at the general information - your location, IP address, activity hours, installed programs, computer configurations, etc. It steals this information immediately after being launched, connecting to the server controlled by its creators.
 To perform the connection, spyware adjusts the networking configurations, changing the corresponding registry keys and modifying the Group Policies.

 Meanwhile, stealers are targeted on a certain type of your sensitive data.
-It may hunt only on your passwords, or on the networking logs; it can try to get some of the files you keep on your PC.
-Focus of that virus decreases the overall chances for successful attack.
-Sometimes, a virus is not able to find the place where your passwords are kept, sometimes it cannot deal with the security mechanisms that protect the credentials.
-In case with the valuable documents the stealer virus may lose, because you encrypted the file, for example.
-Even if the stealer delivers the data it is targeted on, there is no guarantee that fraudsters will be able to read it.
+It may hunt only on your passwords or the networking logs; it can try to get some of the files you keep on your PC.
+The focus of that virus decreases the overall chances of a successful attack.
+Sometimes, a virus cannot find where your passwords are kept.
+Sometimes it cannot deal with the security mechanisms that protect the credentials.
+In the case of the valuable documents, the stealer virus may lose because you encrypted the file, for example.
+Even if the stealer delivers the data, it is targeted.
+There is no guarantee that fraudsters will be able to read it.
 Don't forget to use the disk encryption feature!

 With the evolution of cybersecurity technologies, many spyware programs have disappeared, while other, more sophisticated forms of spyware have emerged.
 Some of the best-known examples of spyware include the following: